nek8082/spring-boot-expense-tracker/README.md

 ## How to run
 1. Make sure the .env file is configured properly, you can use .env.example as a base
 2. Run the following command to start the application `./start.sh /path/to/.env`

+## Live Demo (currently down due to server costs)

+A live example can be found at: [https://cashkontrolleur.de](https://cashkontrolleur.de).
+This application is currently running on Google Compute Engine on an ubuntu instance as a docker-compose project.